Deovandski/fakktion/docs/Ubuntu Maintenance16.md

 ![](sources/u16_remotedb.png)

 ### Notes
-1. u16maintenance.sh current version is v1.1
+1. u16maintenance.sh current version is v1.3
 2. You may need to allow execution permissions to the scripts with ```sudo chmod +x u16maintenance.sh```.

 ### Updating Project Source Code without moving database or changing servers.
 1. Make a database backup if you have not done so.
 For local DBs, you should create a database dump as described on the [official Docs](http://www.postgresql.org/docs/9.1/static/backup.html).
 2. Select an option of project update:
-  - If running a surface update (e.g Source code changes), then run From docs folder ```./u16maintenance.sh 1 USER```.
+  - If running a surface update (e.g Source code changes), then run From docs folder ```./u16maintenance.sh 1```.
-  - If running a deep update (e.g Update project dependencies), then run From docs folder ```./u16maintenance.sh 2 USER```.
+  - If running a deep update (e.g Update project dependencies), then run From docs folder ```./u16maintenance.sh 2```.

 ### Updating Project Source Code with database changes or between Servers.

 **DO NOT MOVE DATABASE WITH PENDING MIGRATIONS!** If you do have pending migrations, you must follow the normal updating guide before following this guide otherwise you will risk desync schemas!

 1. Make a DB backup!
-2. Run from docs folder ```./u16maintenance.sh 3 USER```.
+2. Run from docs folder ```./u16maintenance.sh 3```.
 3. Copy **/home/USER/Fakktion_backup** to the new machine.
-4. Follow the initial deploy guide until step 7, then run ```./u16maintenance.sh 4 USER``` instead of step 8.
+4. Follow the initial deploy guide until step 7, then run ```./u16maintenance.sh 4``` instead of step 8.
-5. Keep on following the deployment steps until 11, then run  ```./u16maintenance.sh 5 USER restorePuma? restorePreviousSecrets?``` instead of step 12.
+5. Keep on following the deployment steps until 11, then run  ```./u16maintenance.sh 5 restorePuma? restorePreviousSecrets?``` instead of step 12.
 6. Finish following the guide.
 7. Stop PUMA with ```service puma stop```.
 8. Recover your DB